Edwyn H. Hames Society

 Charitable Bequests in Your Will or Trust

 Retirement fund benefits are the most heavily taxed asset in many estates due to the liability of heirs for income and estate tax.
 Over half of your retirement plan assets can be reduced by taxes at your death.
 By naming the South Bend Symphony Orchestra to receive all or a portion of your qualified retirement plan such as an IRA, 401(k) or Keogh plan, you can offset some of the taxes your loved ones have to pay and preserve more of your estate for the people and organizations that matter the most in your life.
-To designate us as beneficiary for an IRA, the language should be: South Bend Symphony Orchestra, Taxpayer ID# 35 6042189, South Bend, IN.
-Those who are 70 ½ may make gifts of up to $100,000 during calendar year 2013 from their individual retirement accounts directly to the South Bend Symphony Orchestra Association without having to include any of the transfer as a part of their gross income.
+To designate us as a beneficiary for an IRA, the language should be: South Bend Symphony Orchestra, Taxpayer ID# 35 6042189, South Bend, IN.
+Those who are 70 ½ may make gifts of up to $100,000 from their individual retirement accounts directly to the South Bend Symphony Orchestra Association without having to include any of the transfer as a part of their gross income.
 The transfer must be made directly from the IRA to the South Bend Symphony.
-Transfers count toward the required minimum distribution for 2013.
+Transfers count toward the required minimum distribution.
 This applies only to IRAs and not to 401(k) s or other retirement vehicles and does not qualify as a charitable deduction.
-The benefit the gift is that it reduces without impact the IRA owner’s gross income.
+The benefit of the gift is that it reduces without impact the IRA owner’s gross income.
 Please consult with your attorney and/or tax advisor for further information.

 In consultation with the Symphony Development Officers, you may establish an endowment that will provide ongoing support for a particular program of the South Bend Symphony or for general support.
 You may name your endowment fund in honor of or as a memorial to someone or a symphony related cause.
 A minimum gift, to be determined by the intended purpose of the fund, is required to create a named endowment.
 Please contact the South Bend Symphony for more information.